jean-merelis/angular-components/projects/merelis/angular/README.md

 2. **User Experience**: Shows loading indicators at appropriate times
 3. **Resilience**: Provides graceful error handling
 4. **Flexibility**: Works with any data type and search implementation
-5. **Integration**: Seamlessly works with MerSelectComponent's search capabilities
+5. **Integration**: Seamlessly works with MerSelect's search capabilities

 The `TypeaheadDataSource` implementation follows best practices for reactive programming with RxJS and works with both simple and complex typeahead scenarios.